Valentine Vallis: Literary circle

 Vallis was a member of a distinguished group of poets and writers, including Judith Wright, Gordon Fleet, David Malouf, Arthur Prior and Ken Hamilton.
 Vallis and Wright had a longstanding friendship and he sought to have her work gain the respect he thought it deserved, especially in regard to the creation of the literary journal Meanjin.
 They co-edited Witnesses of Spring in 1970, the unpublished poems of Shaw Neilson.

 In 1958, Vallis' friend, Kathleen Campbell-Brown encouraged him to seek out architect Karl Langer to design a home for him in the suburb of Indooroopilly.
 Langer's design was praised for its economy.
 The house would be inundated during the 1974 floods of Brisbane, and would be raised and moved to a higher elevation after the clean-up by a group of his friends.
 He maintained a second home at Mt Tamborine for some years.

 Later life

 After his retirement from the University, Vallis taught a history of opera subject to students of the Queensland Conservatorium of Music.
 He was the Brisbane opera critic for The Bulletin magazine.
 He also wrote for the arts pages of The Australian and as an Australian critic for the British magazine, Opera.
 He worked on the Australian Dictionary of Biography's team of writers for 10 years.

 Vallis died on 14 January 2009 at age 92.

 Legacy

 A poetry award, the Queensland Arts Val Vallis Award for Unpublished Poetry is offered each year.

 He was honoured with a footpath plaque in Albert Street, Brisbane, on the Queensland Literary Trail in 1996.

+Oral History

+Vallis was interviewed in 1980 by Hazel de Berg about his writing and career.
+He also reads a few of his poems.
+He was interviewed in 1986 by Barbara Blackman about his life and early childhood.
+These interviews can be found at the National Library of Australia.